LorenzoCorbella74/my-gen/README.md

 - First `--list` command downloads all templates once
 - Subsequent calls use local cache for instant results
 - Cache automatically refreshes after 24 hours
-- Use `--refresh` flag to force immediate cache update
+- Use `--force` flag to force immediate cache update

 This command fetches templates from the GitHub repository and displays them with their descriptions (extracted from the first comment in each `.gen` file).